sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/telemetry/index.md

 > NOTE: More guidance coming soon!

-## Exporting events
+## Exported events

-See [telemetry export architecture](./architecture.md) for more details on how exports work.
+See [telemetry export architecture](./architecture.md) for more details on how exporting events works.

 ### Sensitive attributes